bharatnainani/S3notify/README.md

 ![](./S3Notify.drawio.png)

 ## About
 **bot-serverless** is a bot which send notification to slack channel when any  API events happen on S3 bucket

 ## Prerequisites
-  1. Right Now this functiion is configured for all the events, if you want only some perticular event like **PutObjectAcl** , **PutObject**  events then you need to update the Cloudwatch Event.
+  1. Right Now this functiion is configured for all the events(requirement of the task), if you want only some perticular event like **PutObjectAcl** , **PutObject**  events then you need to update the Cloudwatch Event.
 You can do this by updateing  the **serverless.yml**

   2. Create a webhook url for for slack channel.
 For more information on how to create webhook url you can go through.